 A referral reward program is an established system you use to thank clients who refer your agency.
 It can include a variety of ideas within this article, but the important element is that its an established, repeatable, and easy-to-follow procedure.

 Establishing an official referral reward program offers many advantages:

 It’s easy if you frame it right: explain the benefits of having your phone number on hand in case there is ever an emergency.

 I know agents that go so far as to insist the client input it while in the office and they’ll follow up with new customers to make sure the agency gets programmed in the rest of the family phones.

 It just looks to the client like you really want to be available to them, which is a good thing!

 4) Referral Cards to Hand Out

-Make up some cards with your logo, agency contact information, and a spot that says: “Referred by _________”.
+Make up some outdoor advertising with promo media along with cards with your logo, agency contact information, and a spot that says: “Referred by _________”.